 Linh Pham is a Vietnamese photographer based in Hanoi, Vietnam.
-His work focuses on the lives and experiences of underrecognized communities in the Lower Mekong region, showing the enduring and often unnoticed effects of climate crisis, social transformations, rapid economic growth, and domestic conflicts.
-His approach informs by his sudy in modern art and design, offering a present-day perspective on these critical issues.
+His work focuses on the experiences of underrecognized communities in the Lower Mekong region, examining the often overlooked impacts of climate crises, social transformations, rapid economic growth, and geopolitical tensions.
+Informed by his background in modern art and design, Linh employs deliberate visual strategies to explore these critical issues.

-He is a frequent contributor to The New York Times, National Geographic Magazine, TIME, Bloomberg and Getty Images amongst others, and his work has been published across platforms worldwide.
+Linh is a frequent contributor to The New York Times, National Geographic Magazine, TIME, Bloomberg, and Getty Images, with his work widely published across platforms worldwide.

-In 2024, Linh received the Explorer Grant from the National Geographic Society to continue his long-term project on addressing water scarcity in the Mekong River Delta.
+He was named among Southeast Asia and Oceania’s talents by World Press Photo in 2019 and served as a juror for the World Press Photo Contest in 2022.
+In 2024, Linh received the Explorer Grant from the National Geographic Society to further his long-term project addressing water scarcity in Vietnam’s Mekong River Delta.

 Email: info@linh-pham.com